JULIE D. JOHNSTON

 - Pender Island Advisory Planning Commission

 - Environment Canada

-- York University's Sustainability Education Development Academy (SEdA) planning sessions
+- Learning for a Sustainable Future's Sustainability and Education Academy (SEdA) planning sessions

 - Canadian Decade of Education for Sustainable Development (DESD) national committee and start-up of Ontario DESD Working Group